Geeky-star/Footer-and-Header-design-Challenge/README.md

 ## How you can contribute?

 - Fork this repository
-- Create a folder inside the templates folder
+- Create a folder inside the main folder
 - Make all the files(html, css files) you code inside the folder you created
 - Create a text file inside your folder and write your name in it
 - Create pull request